Bentroen/GMPython/README.md

 - Allow more control over the interpreter lifetime with dedicated functions for initializing and finalizing it

 - Add more interaction between Python and GameMaker besides simply running code snippets

+- Add support for Mac/Linux and (possibly) older GameMaker versions

 ## Thanks